RST-J/human_attribute_values/README.md

       schroedinger:
         cat_status:
           dead_and_alive: The box is still closed.
-          alive: You opened the box and kitty purs.
+          alive: You opened the box and kitty purrs.
 ```

 Translations: